Call for Proposals 2023: Preparing and securing research data together with Text+

 - scientific quality of the project

-- contribution to diversity and representativeness of the Text+ data offer
+- contribution to the diversity and representativeness of the Text+ data offer

-- appropriateness of the requested funding for the realisation of the project
+- Appropriateness of the requested funding for the realization of the project

-Lexical Resources: PD Dr. Alexander Geyken (geyken (AT) bbaw.de)
+- Lexical Resources: Head: PD Dr. Alexander Geyken (firstname.lastname@example.org) Coordination: Axel Herold (email@example.com)

-Editions: Prof. Dr. Andreas Speer (andreas.speer (AT) uni-koeln.de)
+- Editions: Head: Prof. Dr. Andreas Speer (firstname.lastname@example.org) Coordination: Kilian Hensen (Kilian.Hensen@uni-koeln.de)